remacs/remacs/README.md

 - [ ] Tidy up messy Rust that's been translated directly from C. Run `rustfmt`, add or rename internal variables, run `clippy`, and so on.
-- [ ] Fix the makefile to recompile with cargo and rebuild temacs when the Rust source changes.
 - [ ] Add Rust-level unit tests to elisp functions defined in lib.rs.

 Medium tasks: